magomimmo/modern-cljs/doc/tutorial-02.md

 machine at port `8888`.
 Visit [simple.html][7] you create in [Tutorial 1 - The Basic][6] to verify that everything it's ok.

-## Setting a browser connected CLJS REPL (bREPL)
+## Setting a browser connected CLJS REPL (brepl)

-To setting a bREPL, we need to follow few steps:
+To setting a brepl, we need to follow few steps:

-* create a CLJS file to create the connection between the browser and the CLJS REPL
+* create a CLJS file to create the connection between the browser and the brepl
 * compile the CLJS file
-* start the bRepl server
+* start the brepl server
 * enable the connection

 ### Create the connection